Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 69 Sydney Opera House

 Some buildings look more impressive from the outside.
-Still, worth a visit if only for the tortured story of its birth and after all, the Sydney Opera House is the building in Australia to visit.
-It is just a shame the government of the day were too short sighted to realise it.
+Still, worth a visit if only for the tortured story of its birth and after all, the Opera House is the building in Australia to visit.

 70 Green Point Reserve

-Green Point Reserve, also known as Laings Point, is a great picnic spot not far from Doyles at Watson's Bay and the secluded Camp Cove.
-This grassy cliff-top reserve has sweeping 180-degree views across Sydney Harbour taking in the city skyline.
+Green Point Reserve, also known as Laings Point, is a great picnic spot not far from Doyles at Watsons Bay and the secluded Camp Cove.
+This grassy cliff-top reserve has sweeping 180-degree views across the Harbour taking in the city skyline.
 Whilst it is a popular picnic spot it has limited shade, so bring your own, or at least a decent hat.

 Romantic Reserve